tipsi/tipsi-stripe/website/docs-md/paymentIntents.md

 ---
-**tipsi-stripe** helps to support key parts of the payment experience, with sections on each below.
+**tipsi-stripe** helps to support key parts of the payment experience, with sections on each below:

-1) Creating a PaymentMethod (with card data, a card token, or a token from Google Pay / Apple Pay)
+1) Creating a PaymentMethod (with card data, a card token, or a token from Google Pay / Apple Pay).
-2) Initiating a payment from the mobile app
+2) Initiating a payment from the mobile app.
-3) Asking the user to authenticate a transaction that was attempted off-session by you, the Merchant
+3) Asking the user to authenticate a transaction that was attempted off-session by you, the Merchant.
-4) Saving a card for future use
+4) Saving a card for future use.
 ---